- What speeds should I be getting?

 - An estimated speed range - e.g. 3.5 to 5Mb

-Ideally your speed will be close to this estimate.
+Speed estimates represent the maximum speed your line should be capable of under ideal conditions.
 If the actual speed you get is much lower than this please read our Speed troubleshooting - standard broadband guide for standard broadband or Speed troubleshooting - Plusnet Fibre for fibre broadband.
 You can see the estimate and the speed you're currently getting at High Speed Broadband in My Account.

 2. Why does my speed change?

 During the first 10 days of your broadband service